orelb/peanut/README.md

 Create a `peanut.yml` file in your site's root.

  ### File mapping
- The process of choosing which files to include from a source is called file mapping and it takes place in the `files` array in a source.
+ The process of choosing which files to include from a source is called *file mapping* and it takes place in the `files` array of a source.

- Each entry in the `files` list is a mapping.
-The left-hand size describes the match pattern in the source; and the left-hand side describes the local destination path for the matched files.
+ Each entry in the `files` list is a mapping which consists of two paths separated by a colon.
+The left-hand side describes the match pattern in the source; and the right-hand side describes the local destination path for the matched files.

  ```yaml
 sources: